-All this will be led by customer demand and trends, as these are going to always be factors that affect what is made.
+In addition, customer demand and trends, are always going to be factors that affect what furniture is made.
 Renters are less likely to buy high-end furniture; living space is now a premium and many people live in smaller places, while lifestyles are generally more transient.
 All these will impact the type of furniture they buy, with larger and more expensive purchases more exclusive.

 There are several internal challenges facing businesses in the furniture industry: